ethanbergstrom/winget/README.md

 Unregister-PackageSource privateRepo -provider Chocolatier
 ```

-OneGet integrates with Chocolatey sources to manage source information
+Chocolatier integrates with Choco.exe to manage and store source information

 ## Pass in choco arguments
 If you need to pass in some of choco arguments to the Find, Install, Get and UnInstall-Package cmdlets, you can use AdditionalArguments PowerShell property.